Ksgjdhsj/Arduino-Dos/README.md

 # Arduino-Dos
-A Linux Operating System for any Arduino Microcontroller board It features a **Bash-like shell**, a **login system**, simulated files, and a collection of basic commands.
+A Linux Operating System for Arduino Mega 2560 Microcontroller board It features a **Bash-like shell**, a **login system**, simulated files, and a collection of basic commands.
 ## Features